adjust/xamarin_sdk/doc/android/android.md

 ### 14. Set up deep link reattributions

 You can set up the adjust SDK to handle deep links that are used to open your app via a custom URL scheme.
-We will only read certain adjust specific parameters.
+We will only read certain adjust-specific parameters.
 This is essential if you are planning to run retargeting or re-engagement campaigns with deep links.